Thatcoder321/Aetheris/README.md

 This is your space — and it should adapt to you, not the other way around.

 ### 2. **"Everything you need, in one place."**
 Aetheris is designed to eliminate tab overload by giving you everything you actually use — right in one unified environment.
-Stocks, weather, notes, timers, chats, widgets — all woven together in a cohesive, seamless UI.
+Stocks, weather, notes, timers, chats, widgets — all put together in a cohesive, seamless UI.

 ---